nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 # Domibus upgrade information

+  ## Domibus 5.1.1 (from 5.1)
+                - In all eDeliveryAS4Policy xml files, the hardcoded algorithm suite name defined in AsymmetricBinding/Policy/AlgorithSuite/ (e.g Basic128GCMSha256MgfSha256) was replaced with the placeholder: ${algorithmSuitePlaceholder} which will be automatically replaced in code according to the security setup
+                - Replace/update all policy files that have the AsymmetricBinding/Policy/AlgorithSuite tag defined(e.g. eDeliveryAS4Policy.xml, eDeliveryAS4Policy_BST.xml, eDeliveryAS4Policy_BST_PKIP.xml,eDeliveryAS4Policy_IS.xml, signOnly.xml etc.) to accomodate this change

   ## Domibus 5.1 (from 5.0.3)
                 - Update the file cef_edelivery_path/domibus/conf/domibus/internal/activemq.xml and make sure the <property-placeholder> section has the attribute system-properties-mode="ENVIRONMENT".
 Ideally the line should look exactly like this: <context:property-placeholder system-properties-mode="ENVIRONMENT" ignore-resource-not-found="false" ignore-unresolvable="false"/>
                 - Update the "/conf/domibus/internal/ehcache.xml" cache definitions file by removing domainValidity if exists